invenia/blog/_posts/JuliaLangFeatures.md

 Since it applies to every call special cased as appropriate, whereas operator overloading applies to just one call and just one set of types.

+To give a concrete example of how call overloading is more general:
+Operator overloading/dispatch  (multiple or otherwise) would allow one to to overload for example `sin(::T)` for different types `T`, so `sin(::DualNumber)` could be specialized to be different from `sin(::Float64)`;
+so in that case the it could be set to calculate the nonreal part using the `cos` (which is the  derivative of sin); [because that is what DualNumbers do](https://en.wikipedia.org/wiki/Dual_number#Differentiation).
+However, operator overloading can't express the notion that for all functions `f`, if the input type is `DualNumber`, that `f` should calculate the dual part using the deriviative of `f`.
+Call overloading allows for much more expressivity and massively simplifies the implementation of automatic differentiation.

 Lets take a look at an example with normal functions:
 ```julia
 function merge(a::NamedTuple{an}, b::NamedTuple{bn}) where {an, bn}